JuliaAI/LearnAPI.jl/docs/src/index.md

 index.
 In survival analysis, predicted survival functions or probability distributions are compared with censored ground truth survival times.

-More generally, whenever we have predicted variable (e.g., a class label) paired with itself or some proxy (such as a class probability) we call the variable a *target* variable, and the predicted output a *target proxy*.
+More generally, whenever we have a predicted variable (e.g., a class label) paired with itself or some proxy (such as a class probability) we call the variable a *target* variable, and the predicted output a *target proxy*.
 It is immaterial whether or not the target appears in training (is supervised) or whether the model generalizes to new observations (learns) or not.

-The target and the kind of predicted proxy are crucial features of ML/statistics performance measures and LearnAPI.jl provides a detailed list of proxy dispatch types (see [Target proxies](@ref)), as well as algorithm traits to articulate target type /scitype and a preferred kind of target proxy.
+The target and the kind of predicted proxy are crucial features of ML/statistics performance measures and LearnAPI.jl provides a detailed list of proxy dispatch types (see [Target proxies](@ref)), as well as algorithm traits to articulate target type /scitype.

 ## Optional data interface